Khanze99/khblog/README.md

 + reply comment
 + reset password

+Add new function:
++ When post to a blog, the data is transferred to VK api and post to the group [https://vk.com/computerscienceblog]

 Access to the API through the token generated in the application.
 When registering, a notification comes from the application to the mail that you wrote when filling in the data.
 Search for posts by title and context of the post has been implemented.